 An hour should be sufficient time here.
-Most of the legwork has been completed by this stage so this won’t take too long.
+Most of the legwork is complete by this stage so this won’t take too long.

 Quality assurance is everything when it comes to content.
-Don’t be tempted to skip this stage, there’s no such thing as too many reviews.
+Don’t skip this stage, there’s no such thing as too many reviews.
 This is your final chance to sync all your content and look at the bigger content picture.